FabricMC/fabric/fabric-fluid-api-v1/README.md

-It also allows to simplify a lot of things and write less code avoiding unnecessarily repeating many common things, starting with the extension of the `FluidBlock` class to get a public constuctor.
+It also allows to simplify a lot of things and write less code avoiding unnecessarily repeating many common things, starting with the extension of the `FluidBlock` class to get a public constructor.

 Here you can see a complete "ready to go" documentation of all the contents of this api: